Characterizing The Limits of Linear Modeling of Non-Linear Swarm Behaviors: Our Generalized ODE Foraging Model

-\emph{Invalid Steady-State Assumptions}.
-The model assumes that $\TheSwarm$ has reached steady-state, but uses a finite number of objects for the swarm to find (\cref{eqn:lerman-ode-blocks}) at $t=0$.
-This makes its application to long-running SR systems or those with a small number of blocks relative to $\TheSwarmSize$ difficult, if not impossible.
-We formulate our ODE model such that once deposited in the nest, any collected block is redistributed immediately in the operating area, so the overall number of blocks available for robots to find in the arena remains the same over time.
-The number of blocks to be collected is effectively infinite, which maps more naturally to a steady-state behavior.
+The model assumes that $\TheSwarm$ has reached steady-state, but at $t=0$ assumes a finite number of objects for the swarm to find (\cref{eqn:lerman-ode-blocks}).
+This does not model accurately long-running SR systems or those with a small number of blocks relative to $\TheSwarmSize$.
+We formulate our ODE model to handle both steady-state and non steady-state behaviors by considering two types of operating environments.
+First, those in which any block deposited in the nest is re-distributed immediately in the operating area, so the overall number of blocks available for robots to find in the arena remains the same over time.
+Second, those in which any block deposited in the nest is not re-distributed, resulting in fewer blocks available for robots to find over time, which is the paradigm used in~\citep{Lerman2002}.
+Our model treats non steady-state foraging environments as a special case of steady-state behaviors by setting to zero the number of areas where blocks can be distributed after nest deposition (see $A_j$ later in~\cref{eqn:ode-subarea-blocks}).
+In this work, we are interested in steady-state behaviors.